Vibe Coding My Mom’s 4-Year Medical Mystery

 When I sent photos of her rashes, Claude immediately recognized the reticular (net-like) pattern and distinguished it from what the dermatologist had misidentified.
 When I shared her Bulgarian lab reports, Claude read them directly — no translation needed — and caught the significance of results that had been overlooked.

-The computational advantage #
+The computational advantage (and its limits) #

 What Claude accomplished that 30+ human doctors couldn’t was maintaining perfect recall of every detail across years while simultaneously cross-referencing medical literature about rare conditions.
 It processed our scattered conversations, formal lab reports, photo evidence, and symptom timelines as a unified dataset.